March 2, 2021

 - Goatsbeard Farm, Harrisburg: This family farm/commercial goat dairy is dedicated to sustainability and maintaining quality at every stage of production.
 Their herd of about 50 goats produce the milk from which all their delicious fresh and aged cheeses are crafted and the farm ensures the best milk by protecting water quality and using natural fertilizers.
 Their fresh rounds, fresh tubs, soft-ripened cheese, feta and aged raw milk cheese are available at select stores and farmers markets around the state.

 Cow's Milk Cheeses

 - Hemme Brothers Farmstead Creamery, Sweet Springs: You can't find this kind of dedication to quality just anywhere, with four brothers getting up at 4 a.m. to take farmstead cheese to a new height.
 Their claim to fame is start-to-finish fresh and aged cheeses made from milk they produce, from cows they raise that are fed with crops they grow.
 Check their website for store locations where you can find their award-winning Quark (a fluffy, smooth cheese with just a hint of tang and salt), cheddar and curds.

 - Shatto Milk Company, Osborn: Take the whole family on a tour of the dairy, the bottling facility and the farm (milk a cow and meet the adorable calves!) which gives you a chance to see how their products go from farm to table.
 Their country store is open seven days a week with farm-fresh artisan cheeses (be sure to check out their Shatto originals) and an amazing selection of cheese curds in Cajun-flavored white cheddar, dill-flavored cheddar and mushroom garlic cheddar varieties.

 Sheep's Milk Cheeses

-- Green Dirt Farm, Weston: Enjoy a tour of the farm and cheese kitchen, including a glimpse inside the milking parlor of this small sheep dairy where they produce where they produce award-winning sheep's milk cheese and yogurt by hand.
-Since the tour meets at their shop in Weston, you'll know right where to go to explore their award-winning (they took six awards at the 2017 American Cheese Society competition) artisan cheeses, including their Aux Arcs (pronounced Ozark), similar to Swiss and made with a blend of sheep's and cow's milk.
+- Green Dirt Farm, Weston: Take a tour of the farm and cheese kitchen, including a glimpse inside the milking parlor of this small sheep dairy where they produce award-winning sheep's milk cheese and yogurt by hand.
+The tour begins at their shop in Weston where you can find their award-winning artisan cheeses, including their Aux Arcs (pronounced Ozark), similar to Swiss and made with a blend of sheep and cow milk.